 No electric juicer?
 Make it the old-fashioned way

-First, rinse the crabapples with water, cut out any bad spots, and put them into a huge pot.
+Rinse the crabapples with water, cut out any bad spots, and put them into a huge pot.
 You can leave them whole with the stems on.

 Add just enough water to cover the apples, then bring it to a boil over medium-high heat.